Pimlico (Qld)

 Pimlico displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Pimlico's dwelling structure, as per the latest Census, consisted of 45.1% houses and 54.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Pimlico was 18.1%, with mortgaged dwellings at 23.0% and rented ones at 58.9%.
-The median monthly mortgage repayment was $1,354, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Pimlico was $240, compared to Non-Metro Qld's $345.
-Nationally, Pimlico's mortgage repayments were significantly lower at $1,354 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Pimlico, as per the latest Census evaluation, 45.1% of dwellings were houses while 54.9% consisted of other types such as semi-detached properties and apartments.
+This is in contrast to Queensland's regional average which stood at 76.4% houses and 23.6% other dwellings.
+Home ownership in Pimlico was recorded at 18.1%, with mortgaged dwellings accounting for 23.0% and rented ones making up 58.9%.
+The median monthly mortgage repayment in the area was $1,354, lower than Regional Queensland's average of $1,655.
+The median weekly rent figure in Pimlico stood at $240, compared to Regional Queensland's $345.
+Nationally, Pimlico's median mortgage repayments were significantly lower than the Australian average of $1,863, with rents also substantially below the national figure of $375.

 Frequently Asked Questions - Housing